 Battle Creek Regional Park - OMG.
 Why did I not find this park sooner?
 My first time was in the summer and it was beautiful, green, and wide space!
 Though sometimes you may see houses in the background, but with angling of the camera and the position of the model, you can totally get the 'wild' look you may look for. : ) This park is great especially on a sunny day where the sky is especially blue.
 You will definitely get awesome pictures of the sky.
 (Saint Paul)

 I'll update this list as I try to think the names of other parks that I've been to and enjoyed.
 8'D

-Quina (FFIX), Kat (Gravity Rush), Cheria (Tales of Graces)?, Tia of Avalon Code, Lan Fan of Full Metal Alchemist Brotherhood, Kyoko of Skip Beat?, Monster Hunter?, Hikaru from Magic Knight Rayearth
+Quina (FFIX), Kat (Gravity Rush), Cheria (Tales of Graces)?, Tia of Avalon Code?, Kyoko of Skip Beat?, Monster Hunter?, Hikaru from Magic Knight Rayearth

 Cosplayer and photographer.
 Follow me at my DA, twitter, or my tumblr!

 Last edited by Akahime : 12-25-2011 at 10:57 PM.